There are many more benefits to foraging plants in the wild than just the medicine they bring to us.

 As for myself, when I’m walking in the woods, I’m with friends.
 Leaves wave as I walk past.
 The plants are happy to see me, I can feel it.
 Insects buzz around my ears.
 I strain to listen, wishing I could slow down their language so I can understand them better.
 Still, I listen, hoping to pick up a word or two.
 Cool breezes dry the sweat on my skin.
 In nature, I don’t feel shoved to the side or looked upon as that “weird plant woman,” because of my keen sensitivity to plants, trees, and animals and their unique ways of communicating.
 In fact, I’m all the more welcomed for it!
 It’s beautifully transforming simply by being among the woods and everything in them.
 Whenever I respond to nature’s resounding lure, my soul is once again satiated with a sense of belonging.

-Just recently, I hiked to a small waterfall with my husband.
-I had the profound realization while watching the water flow that there is no “he said, she said” in nature.
+On a hike to a waterfall one early summer, I had the profound realization while watching the water flow that there is no “he said, she said” in nature.
 No guilt or worry, no seeking of approval or doubts about self worth.
 Nothing and no one is regretting what happened before or wondering what is to come.
 It seems to me that, in nature, everything just “is.”
 We all have the supreme opportunity to exist in that fashion just as the rest of its inhabitants do, if we choose.
 And if only for a short time, it brings us back to who we really are.
 It’s not about taking pictures for social media.
 It’s about sitting by a favorite tree or rock; we can go in grieving and come out feeling the peace that surpasses all understanding.
 Unexplainable, miraculous peace.

 Whether deep in the forest, on a beach or meadow, or tucked into a pocket of nature in the city, the natural world calls us to go deeper.
 To reach farther in.
 To become part of the community of flora and fauna.
 We were never meant to be separate.
 We are a part of a whole and we are welcome.